Antipsychotic Prescribing

 Case Study (Continued)

-After providing education to Lilly on the side effects of the first-generation antipsychotic medications, you note that Lilly appears anxious.
-However, you quickly explain that research supports that changing to a second-generation antipsychotic agent can lead to less of these involuntary muscle movements.
+After you educate Lilly on the side effects of first-generation antipsychotic medications, you note that Lilly appears anxious.
+However, you quickly explain that research supports that changing to a second-generation antipsychotic agent can lead to fewer of these involuntary muscle movements.
 Lilly seems relieved and hopeful.

-She agrees to the mental health referral for psychiatry establishment, verbalizes understanding of the gradual taper instructions from the psychologist that consulted while at your facility, and is thankful for the counseling, outpatient therapy, and community resources.
-All lab work is normal at this time.
-The social worker at the hospital is also consulted and begins case management for Lilly, making sure she has support for areas such as housing, financial resources, and employment stability.
+She agrees to the mental health referral to a psychiatric establishment.
+She verbalizes understanding of the gradual taper instructions from the psychologist who consulted at your facility, and is thankful for the counseling, outpatient therapy, and community resources.
+All lab work is regular at this time.
+The social worker at the hospital is also consulted and begins case management for Lilly, ensuring she has support for housing, financial resources, and employment stability.

 Ask yourself...